 - Exploring the February 2019 ‘Creating the Data Infrastructure to Enable Housing’s Digital Future’ prospectus including updates on how HACT is working on eliminating bad data and generating data standards for the whole sector

-- Providing updates on how standardised data will improve data-driven business decisions by bringing together data efficiently across multiple systems to drive more effective business decisions and intelligence
+- Providing updates on how standardised housing statistics will improve data-driven business decisions by bringing together data efficiently across multiple systems to drive more effective business decisions and intelligence

 - Highlighting Version 2.0 of the UK Housing Data Standard which includes nine new data exchanges based on the reactive repairs process including raising a work order with a contractor and a customer